HIV Counseling and Testing Specialist

 - Extensive HIV knowledge, sensitivity, and willingness to work with people of diverse backgrounds, sexual orientations, as well as people with HIV/AIDS

 - Excellent presentation/facilitation skills

 - Ability to work as part of a multicultural, multi-component education team

 - Ability to keep sensitive client information confidential and maintain ethical boundaries and professional conduct

-- Ability to maintain flexible schedule; available to work day, evening and weekend hours is essential.
+- The ability to maintain a flexible schedule; available to workday, evening, and weekend hours is essential.

 - Bachelor’s degree in health or social services field.